putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He sat in the dwindling light.
 As always, he was thinking about the mission.
 Had he made any errors that might give them away to the enemy?
 What's their next move?
 The next hour, The next day.
 But he was having trouble with focus.
 His mind returned again and again to the incident with the lieutenant.
 Grabbing an officer's blaster ...
 His hand still felt the burns from the muzzle.

 But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant -- firing without discipline.
 He’d learned that lesson years ago while trying to recover some missing droids.
 He saw an eager young squad leader order fire on a pair of homesteaders.
 They'd been petulant, sure.
 Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed.
-I was *the droids*.
+The mission was *the droids*.
 Deciding not to fire could be more important than knowing when to fire.

 Still, a thought was in his head, and he could not clear it out.
 It pushed everything else aside.
 Something *was* out there.